 You can view a copy of our most recent annual accounts:

 If you would like to more about MyParkScotland then please get in touch

 MyParkScotland currently has four trustees:

 Sheila retired recently from the role of Principal Public Health Adviser in NHS Health Scotland where she held the portfolio for working on place and health.
 She led the issue framing dimension of the Good Places, Better Health initiative which sought to influence policy areas outwith health to improve the places in which children live to improve their health.

 Scott has extensive experience within the greenspace sector and is the Development Officer for the Seven Lochs Wetland Park in Glasgow.

 Ailsa works in Policy & Advocacy for Built Environment Forum Scotland.
 As well as being enthusiastic about the role parks and green spaces play in peoples lives Ailsa has extensive knowledge of the importance of fundraising, strategy development and promotion through online media.

 Becca has 15 years’ experience of working together with business, individuals and charitable trusts to create sustainable positive change across a number of issues and sectors.

-Sam is Programme Officer for Architecture & Design Scotland and is passionate about the role that parks and greenspace play in the urban environment.
+Sam is Lead Technical Trainer with Construction Scotland Innovation Centre and is passionate about the role that parks and greenspace play in the urban environment.